 Do you know how to protect you and your company from claims of copyright violations?

-The article in this link above is a good reminder of a few things:
+The article in the link above is a good reminder of a few things:

 - Just because you find a photograph or graphic online (or an article or song or video) doesn’t mean you have the right to use it.
 Search Google images for a topic, you will find thousands upon thousands of images … almost NONE of which you are legally allowed to use for your own purposes.
 Google saves images from every website it indexes … Google Images is not a repository of photos which are free of copyright restrictions.
 There are a few such sites online, and a few with very affordable purchase options of images to use.
 Best practice – NEVER use Google Images or any other search engine.